 Economic Growth and Employment: Expansion of the U.S. chicken sector has enabled chicken companies to contribute to overall U.S. economic and job growth.
 Direct employment effects have been seen in the chicken companies themselves, and among their contract growers.
-The industry currently directly employs about 360,000 people in its U.S. operations.
-In addition, about 20,000 contract growers produce the live birds to supply chicken company processing plants.
+The industry currently directly employs about 280,000 people in its U.S. operations.
+In addition, about 30,000 growers produce hatching eggs and live birds.